Policy last updated

 Note that 0.1 FTE has been added to the student’s time fraction at the school, in recognition of the support provided by the school for the student’s Virtual School studies and CHES VCE courses.
 For a student undertaking 4 VCE units at school and one VCE unit at Virtual School/CHES the student is counted at the school at a time fraction of 0.9 FTE, even though the normal workload breakdown for the student would indicate the school should count the student at 0.8 and Virtual School/CHES at 0.2 FTE.
 This differs from the situation where a student is enrolled in more than one school and the student’s time fraction at each school must add up to 1.0 FTE overall.

 Students in all school years up to and including Year 10 who are undertaking a full school workload (6 or more subjects) and studying no more than one subject by correspondence will count as full-time at the home school.
-If any student studies more than one subject by correspondence or fewer than six school subjects, that student should be counted part-time at each location with the time fractions shared between the school and VSV according to their workload.
+If any student studies more than one subject by correspondence or fewer than 6 school subjects, that student must be counted part-time at each location with the time fractions shared between the school and VSV according to their workload.

 This approach also applies to CHES, however it should be noted that it is recommended that students should be enrolled in Year 11 or 12 to undertake a subject at CHES.
 Any exemptions to this will require an agreement with the CHES Principal with the time fractions shared between schools.